ermusthofa/randomname/triviadate-chart/README.md

 3. You have the Helm command line installed
    [Helm](https://helm.sh/docs/intro/using_helm/) provides the command line tool for deploying this service using the Helm chart.

-4. You have created a Docker image for Random Name Service
+4. You have created a Docker image for Trivia Date Service

-## Configuring the Chart for Random Name Service
+## Configuring the Chart for Trivia Date Service

 The following table lists the configurable parameters of the Helm chart and their default values.